FHIR/FSHOnline-Examples/README.md

 ## Example Submissions
 Examples should be submitted by way of pull requests on this repository.
 Submissions will then be reviewed and merged into the `main` branch.
 To create a pull request, follow the following steps:

 1. If you don’t have Git installed on your machine, instructions to do so can be found at [this link](https://git-scm.com/downloads).
-2. Clone the FSHOnline-Examples repository onto your machine.
+2. Fork the FSHOnline-Examples repository, then clone your forked repository onto your machine.
 3. Open the `FSHOnline-Examples` directory that has been created on your machine and create a new branch to upload changes from.
 4. Create any additions within the `Examples` subdirectory of the repository.
 FSH files can be directly added anywhere within the `Examples` subdirectory, and new example categories can be created by simply creating a subdirectory within the `Examples` folder.
 5. After completing all changes, stage and commit your work.
 6. Push your commit to Github with the following command: `git push —set-upstream origin <your-branch-name>`
 7. Navigate to the FSHOnline-Examples repository on Github and then click on “Pull requests”.
-8. You should be prompted to create a pull request from the branch you just updated.
-If not, click on “New pull request”, select `main` as the base branch and your feature branch as the compare branch, and then click “Create pull request”.
+8. Click on “New pull request”, then "compare across forks".
+Select `main` as the base branch, `FSHSchool/FSHOnline-Examples` as the base repository, your forked repository as the head repository, and your feature branch as the compare branch.
+Then, click “Create pull request”.
 9. Edit the title and description of the pull request, and then click “Create pull request”.

 ## Metadata Tags